International climate change policy and processes

 IPCC logo v4

-The Intergovernmental Panel on Climate Change (IPCC) is the United Nations body for providing the world with regular scientific assessments related to climate change, analysing that data and following deliberation and debate publishing Reports to put forward adaptation and migation options on how to deal with te problems posed by climate change.
+The Intergovernmental Panel on Climate Change (IPCC) is the United Nations body for providing the world with regular scientific assessments related to climate change, analysing that data and following deliberation and debate publishing Reports to put forward adaptation and mitigation options on how to deal with the problems posed by climate change.
 It was established in 1988 by the United Nations Environment Programme (UNEP) and the World Meteorological Organisation (WMO).
-It doesn't conduct its own research, it reviews and assesses data from thousands of sources and draws its all together.
-Since the publication of the First IPCC Assessment Report in 1990 there have been five others and the next one, the 6th Assessment Report which has been delayed due to the Covid-19 pandemic and is now due to be published mid-2021.
+It doesn't conduct its own research, rather it reviews and assesses data from thousands of sources and draws it together.
+Since the publication of the First IPCC Assessment Report in 1990 there have been six others, the latest of which being the 6th Assessment Report (AR6) which had been delayed due to the Covid-19 pandemic.
+The first report of AR6 was released in 2021, with the second and third report released in 2022.
+The Synthesis Report, combining all the information of the 3 reports, was published in 2023.

 Further Information

-International Institute for Sustainable Development: Reporting Services (IISD-RS) gives an oveview of the history and progress of climate talks, including bulletins during and after each meeting.
+International Institute for Sustainable Development: Reporting Services (IISD-RS) gives an overview of the history and progress of climate talks, including bulletins during and after each meeting.

 United Nations|Act Now - climate action information for the individual